What is the Point?

 You and I can express the same programming concept in dozens of different ways, even inside a single programming language.
 Some ways are more efficient, more obvious, more elegant, more robust, or more pleasing than others.

-Occasionally, specific names may be required by a framework that works via reflection to find specially named members or functions.
-Then we have to comply in order for our software to work.
+Occasionally, specific names may be required by a framework.
+Then tends to be the case when the framework creators make the questionable choice of using reflection.
+We have to comply with their naming standard in order for our software to work.

 In other cases, names don’t matter to the underlying technology.